Python Virtual Environment Usage

 install.

-Installing Virtual Environment
+Install the Virtual Environment

-Check Python Version
+Check the Python Version

-The Quectel Pi H1 board uses Python 3.13.5 by default.
+The Quectel Pi H1 uses Python 3.13.5 by default.
 You can check the system Python version with the following command:

 python3 --version

-Install venv Module
+Install the venv Module

 Install the Python virtual environment module: